-The waterfall itself is not your common 50-meter meter waterfall flowing into a rockpool basin, but rather a waterspout between a crack in a rock where crystal clear water flows out into tiered rock pools and over the cliff edge into the ocean.
+The waterfall itself is not your common 50-meter meter waterfall, like those you will find in Bali, but rather a waterspout between a crack in a rock where crystal clear water flows out into tiered rock pools and over the cliff edge into the ocean.
 The rock pools are shaded under a natural half-cave which is very unique and like nothing I have seen before.

 Exploring the cliffs at Peguyangan Waterfall Nusa Penida

-Rock pools at the Peguyangan Waterfall
+Cave pools at Peguyangan Waterfall

 WHAT ELSE TO EXPECT AT PEGUYANGAN WATERFALL